Ambassadors of Butte

 The Need

-Incarceration provides an environment where many men and women come to understand their need for God, and many of those make decisions to follow Jesus Christ, but the opportunity to grow and be discipled by a more mature brother or sister is often scarce, especially for those in solitary confinement.
+God has used the "time out" since the beginning of time.
+Click here to see a short list of Biblical "time outs."
+Instinctively, many inmates know this and are thankful for their incarceration, and many make decisions to follow Jesus Christ, but the opportunity to grow and be discipled by a more mature brother or sister is often scarce, especially for those in solitary confinement.
 Too often, such new believers wither spiritually under the harsh conditions of jail life, or else find themselves discharged with inadequate preparation and community connection to continue their walk with Christ on the outside.
 Recidivism and fruitlessness are so common as to be proverbial, with many onlookers rejecting the validity of those conversions because the inmates relapse so often.
 While there are Christians in Butte County churches who are (or could become) qualified to provide biblical discipleship, the Butte County Jail only allows the public to visit inmates on weekends, and the visiting rooms are packed and noisy.
 However, ordained and licensed ministers and certified counselors are considered part of the therapeutic team, and are allowed to visit inmates on the glass MWF until 9 pm for 45min a day.

 The Purpose